Timothy Farson, Principal

 Dr. Gordon brings with him a high level of cultural proficiency, understanding the importance of reaching out and welcoming to all stakeholders.
 In addition, he possesses six years of hands-on teaching experience, including three years as district GATE Mentor Teacher.
 Dr. Gordon is a highly motivated educator with a diversified background in developing relationships among parents, students, staff, and communities.
 He is a unique individual with the intuitive ability to motivate others to help them reach their full potential.

 Dr. Gordon holds a Bachelor of Arts in Elementary Education from San Diego State University with a minor in Africana Studies, two Master of Arts degrees in Education Administration & Curriculum and Instruction from the United States International University, and recently earned his doctorate degree in Educational Leadership from Nova Southeastern University.

 Richard Trujillo, Artistic Director

-To learn more about our teaching faculty visit their individual pages under the Departments tab or for our guidance staff visit the College and Guidance tab.
+Our teaching faculties contact information can be found here.
+To learn more about our teaching faculty visit their individual pages under the Departments tab.
+The contact information for our support staff can be found here.